 By knowing our customers and sharing information, we are able to fulfill our commitment to providing timely and sincere responses to all customer feedback.

-As part of its consumer communication activities, the CR Office sends staff to present classes at elementary and junior high schools and stages exhibits at consumer events run by government agencies.
-It also organizes factory tours for consumer groups and other organizations.
+As part of consumer communication activities, we go to elementary and junior high schools to give classes about wheat flour, set up a booth at consumer events sponsored by government agencies and hold factory tours for consumer groups and other organizations.

 Using International Management Systems

 We are continually enhancing and strengthening our product safety systems by acquiring and maintaining certification under international management systems.